pu2clr/SI4735/README.md

 ### Defined Data Types and Structures

+The goal here is separate data from code.

-To make the SI4735 device easier to deal, some defined data types were built to handle byte and bits responses.
+The Si47XX family works with many internal data that can be represented by data structure or defined data type in C/C++.
+These C/C++ resources have been used widely here.
+This aproach made the library easier to build and maintain.
+Each data structure created here has its reference (name of the document and page on which it was based).
+In other words, to make the SI47XX device easier to deal, some defined data types were created to handle  byte and bits to process  commands, properties and responses.

 ```cpp
 /*****************************************************************